 We have identified the following as presenting the most significant barriers to achievement for our pupils:

 - Disruption (current and ongoing) of education due to COVID-19 pandemic

 - Lack of access to books outside of school

-- Lack of access to extra curricula activities (music tuition, sporting activities, visits out)
+- Lack of access to extra curricular activities (music tuition, sporting activities)

 - Irregular attendance and poor punctuality